BeatrizPagliani/Klaquet/README.md

 # Klaquet
- Platform to track, review and categorize films, series and anime — Full Stack project with React, Node.js, C# and PostgreSQL
+ Your personal cinema journal — log and review films, series and anime with rich reviews, favorite characters and soundtracks.
+Full Stack project with React, Node.js, C# and PostgreSQL